 As you get closer to completing your medical billing training, you will probably be searching for a career.
-The good news is that medical billing and coding is a growing field, according to the Bureau of Labor Statistics.
-Your skills will most likely be in demand, as the need to fill medical billing jobs is increasing.
+The good news is that medical billing and coding is a growing field.
+Your skills could be in demand, as medical billing jobs are located in various types of healthcare settings.

 Important Qualities of A Medical Biller

 Medical biller jobs can be located in physician’s offices, hospitals, laboratories, and other healthcare facilities.
-Medical biller certification may be required for some jobs, but medical billers and coders might also find a rewarding career as a Coder, Health Information Clerk, Health Information Technician, Health Information Specialist, Medical Records Clerk, or Medical Records Technician.
+Medical biller certification may be required for some jobs, but medical billers and coders might also find a rewarding career as a Coder, Health Information Clerk, Medical Secretary, Health Information Specialist, Medical Records Clerk, or Medical Records Technician.

 When searching for a new job in the medical billing field, you will need to keep in mind that employers look for a number of qualities in their applicants.
 Employers look for someone who can communicate effectively, has the medical knowledge and technology skills gained from a quality education, pays close attention to detail, and someone with discretion who will maintain patients’ confidentiality.